-The definition of voluntary manslaughter under federal law is the unlawful killing of a human being without malice upon a sudden quarrel or heat of passion.
+The definition of voluntary manslaughter under federal law is the unlawful killing of a human being upon a sudden quarrel or heat of passion.
 Typically, this means that the defendant had no prior intent to kill.

 Minor battery is also generally not enough.
-However, if battery occurs that is violent and causes the defendant great pain, the provocation might be adequate to charge someone with voluntary manslaughter.
+However, if the battery is violent and causes you great pain, the provocation may be adequate to charge you with voluntary manslaughter.

 This article is intended to be helpful and informative.
 But even common legal matters can become complex and stressful.
 A qualified voluntary manslaughter lawyer can address your particular legal needs, explain the law, and represent you in court.
 Take the first step now and contact a local voluntary manslaughter attorney to discuss your specific legal situation.